How To Tell if Someone Else is Using your Snapchat Account

 - If your password has already been changed, use the Forgot Password link and change it

-If someone accessed your account to change the password or associated email address you should have been notified before the system allows it to be changed.
+If someone accessed your account to change the password or associated email address, you should have been notified before the system allows the change to be processed.

-Once your Snapchat account is secure, you should take a little time to see if you can see how they got your details.
-Check your email is secure, check that you don’t leave your phone unattended and make sure you use unique passwords for every account and use two-factor authentication wherever you can.
+Once your Snapchat account is secure, take the time to do a little investigation of your own to see how they got your details.
+Check that your email is secure, never leave your phone or device unattended, and make sure you use unique passwords for every account and use two-factor authentication wherever you can.

 Here are some general recommendations to keep your Snapchat and other social media accounts more secure:

 - Make your password at least 8 characters long